DV

 What is the difference between KO and PEP?

-KO (The Coca-Cola Company) tracks — with a dividend strategy, while PEP (PepsiCo, Inc.) tracks — with a dividend approach.
+KO (The Coca-Cola Company) is a stock, while PEP (PepsiCo, Inc.) is a stock.
 They are issued by — and — respectively.

 Can I hold both KO and PEP?